automatarr/automatarr/README.md

 ## Services

+Automatarr doesn't include any services by default.
+You must create your own services for the platforms you have legal access to.

 Unlike similar project's such as [youtube-dl], automatarr does not currently come with any Services.
 You must develop your own Services and only use automatarr with Services you have the legal right to do so.